Hajdúszoboszló

 Hajdúszoboszló ([ˈhɒjduːsobosloː]) is a town in Hajdú-Bihar county, Hungary, 19 km southwest of county seat Debrecen.
 It is the third largest town in Hajdú-Bihar county.

 Etymology

+It was formerly known as Szoboszló, with added prefix Hajdú from Hajduk.
 The name comes from a Slavic personal name Soběslav (see e.g. Soběslav, Soběslavice, Sebeslavce).

 Location

 The town is located in the northeastern part of the Great Hungarian Plain.
 Three regions meet near the town: the Hajdúhát ridge to the north-north-east, the Hortobágy National Park (Puszta) to the north-north-west, and the Great Sárrét and Berettyó region to the south.
 Szoboszló lies at an altitude of scarcely 100 to 110 m above sea level and slopes slightly towards Hortobágy.

 This is a landscape "where earth and sky meet", but not a monotonous plain, even for travellers accustomed to romantic mountains, since here and there the landscape is enlivened by the backwaters of the Tisza River with patches of reed, thousands of wild fowl, and inviting groves.
 The surroundings are the renowned puszta, the "glorious plain".